kennymc-c/ucr2-integration-requests/README.md

 #### Missing firmware features

 - The configuration file of custom integrations are not included in backups.
 - You currently can't update custom integrations.
 You need to delete the integration from the integrations menu first and then re-upload the new version.
 Do not edit any activity or macros that includes entities from this integration after you removed the integration and wait until the new version has been uploaded and installed.
-You also need to add re-add entities to the main pages after the update as they are automatically removed.
+You also need to re-add entities to the main pages after the update as they are automatically removed.
 An update function will probably be added once the custom integrations feature will be available in stable firmware releases.

 #### Download integration driver

 Download the uc-intg-requests-x.x.x-aarch64.tar.gz archive in the assets section from the [latest release](https://github.com/kennymc-c/ucr2-integration-requests/releases/latest)

-#### Install custom integration driver on the remote
+#### Upload & installation

 Since firmware version 2.2.0 you can upload custom integrations in the web configurator.
 Go to integrations, click on install custom and choose the downloaded tar.gz file